azurenoops/platform-engineering-copilot/src/Platform.Engineering.Copilot.Admin.API/README.md

 ## 🚀 Overview

 The Platform Admin API provides full CRUD operations for service templates and infrastructure management.
-This API powers the **Platform Engineering Admin Console** (web UI on port 5003) and can be used directly for automation and scripting.
+This API powers the **Platform Engineering Copilot Admin Console** (web UI on port 5003) and can be used directly for automation and scripting.

 ### Access Methods